Colleen is an attorney in the United States, and a solicitor on the roll in England and Wales.

 In some suits for wrongful death, a gentle but straightforward explanation by a doctor might begin the understanding needed in order to facilitate the slow but inevitable process of easing through the horror of early grief.
 These needs for honesty and compassion were voiced by Sandra Gilbert in her memoir, ‘Wrongful Death’.
 According to this account, the case of Gilbert v.
 Regents of California, the evasive callousness of a trusted surgeon exacerbated the anguish of mourning.

-On February 11 1991, her husband Elliot, a professor, entered a university medical center for a straightforward prostate procedure.
+On February 11 1991, her husband Elliot, a professor, entered a university medical centre for a straightforward prostate procedure.
 At 60 years of age, he was in overall good health.
 Mrs. Gilbert, also a faculty member at this university, had, along with her husband, met and spoken with the head of the surgical unit, the physician who would conduct this surgery.

 Both Mr. and Mrs. Gilbert felt a rapport with him, combined with their belief in his abilities, and Mr. Gilbert’s uplifting statement, repeated several times, perhaps as a type of heartening mantra, “The head of medicine can’t kill the head of English.”